Channpate/Python-RFM-Analysis-SuperStore-Global-Retail-Company/README.md

 ## 🔎 Final Conclusion & Recommendations

 1. The <b>“Champions” and “Loyal”</b> customer groups are contributing a large portion of revenue and have made frequent purchases recently.
 They are brand lovers and have the ability to spread the word. --> Organize gratitude programs (VIP incentives, gifts) for Champions and Loyal.
 2. Groups like **“At Risk”, “Lost” or “Hibernating”** are customers who used to interact, but are now quiet.
+In addition, the amount of those segments is quite considerable.
 Some of them may have forgotten about us, or are waiting for a reason to come back. --> Need a call to action: Send personalized emails and limited-time promotions to activate your At Risk, Lost group.
 3. The chart shows that **high spenders are also recent buyers – and vice versa**.
 This further confirms that retaining existing customers is much more valuable than acquiring new ones.
 For high spenders, continue to nurture them: prioritize service, reward points, or personalize product recommendations.
-4. The data shows that SuperStore’s three largest markets are the UK, the Netherlands and Germany – and customer behaviour is different in each.
+4. The data shows that SuperStore’s three largest markets are the UK, France and Germany – and customer behaviour is different in each.
 * In the UK, there are a lot of “Champions” and “Loyals” → This is a market ripe for a loyalty programme.
 * In Germany, there are a lot of “Hibernating” → Try a focused reactivation campaign, perhaps with a small gift.
 * In the Netherlands, there are a lot of “Potential Loyalists” → This is a potential place to convert new customers into loyal customers if nurtured properly.